jtram11/Fruit-Coder/README.md

 No data ever leaves your device — all model inference and operations run locally on your Mac.

+**Caution**: I vibe-coded this in an afternoon using Antigravity.
+This is an unrefined user experience.

 ---

 ## Key Features